sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-dpu-driven-dpu-scope-setup.md

    S0D->>S0N: Report HA state changes
    S1D->>S1N: Report HA state changes
-   Note over S0N,S1N: Switch 0 DPU becomes active<br>inline sync channel is established
+   Note over S0N,S1N: Switch 0 DPU becomes active.<br>Inline sync channel is established.

    SA->>SA: BFD to both DPUs will be up,<br>but only DPU0 will be set as next hop Note over S0N,SA: From now on, traffic for all ENI in this HA set will be forwarded from all NPUs to DPU0